Getting the Best Euro Sterling Exchange Rates – :

-Transfermate is another recommended foreign exchange specialist that can help individuals and businesses to send and receive international payments.
-Based in Ireland and regulated by the Central Bank of Ireland, TransferMate is also registered with UK HM Customs & Excise as well as being regulated across the United States, Canada, Europe and Australasia.
+Transfermate is another recommended foreign exchange company that can help individuals and businesses to send and receive international payments.
+Transfermate is based in Ireland and regulated by the Central Bank of Ireland, TransferMate is also registered with UK HM Customs & Excise as well as being regulated across the United States, Canada, Europe and Australasia.
 You can set up an online account and arrange currency transfers via their website or phone them in Dublin 01 6353776

 With most currency brokers you can even lock in an exchange rate for up to 12 months in advance – and remove the worry of any future currency fluctuations.